boku-ilen/geodot-plugin/README.md

 <img align="right" width="256" height="256" src="https://github.com/boku-ilen/geodot-plugin/blob/master/demo/icon.png">

 A Godot plugin for loading geospatial data.
-Written in GDNative with C++ and GDAL.
+Written as a GDExtension with C++ and GDAL.

 Various types of Raster and Vector data can be loaded from georeferenced files and used in Godot.
 One might load a heightmap from a GeoTIFF, building footprints from a Shapefile, or an entire database of data from a GeoPackage.
 Thanks to efficient filtering and cropping, data can be loaded in real-time.